Table Of Contents

 What are the Health Risks of Toxic Furniture?

 The health risks of toxic furniture are not just limited to the people who use them.
 The chemicals in the furniture can also affect those who live in the same house.

-The chemicals used in furniture can be harmful to our health and environment.
+The chemicals used in furniture can be harmful to my health and environment.
 They can cause respiratory problems, skin irritation, and even cancer.

-There are many ways that we can reduce the risk of exposure to these chemicals.
-We should avoid buying new furniture made with toxic materials and instead buy second-hand or refurbished furniture that is free from these chemicals.
+There are many ways that I can reduce the risk of exposure to these chemicals.
+I should avoid buying new furniture made with toxic materials and instead buy second-hand or refurbished furniture that is free from these chemicals.